 FROM RESEARCH TO

 The production of clean energy through fusion, which reconciles the energy needs of the modern world with safeguarding the environment, is a challenge that researchers and industries have been striving to meet.
-The quality of ASG's nuclear fusion offering is the result of unequalled technical and productive expertise: our magnets have been used in all the main fusion experiments undertaken so far in Europe during the last 60 years.
+The quality of ASG's nuclear fusion offering is the result of unequalled technical and productive expertise; thanks also to its continuous dialog with the main institutes and research centers worldwide - including ENEA, UKAEA, CEA, IPP, ITER and Fusion4Energy, our magnets have been used in all the main fusion experiments undertaken so far in Europe during the last 60 years.
 ASG nowadays plays a leading role - as a supplier of magnets - in ITER (Europe) and JT-60SA (Japan), the two principal research projects which aim to study the feasibility of producing clean energy by replicating the process that takes place in the sun and stars.